Leveraging Filter Correlations for Deep Model Compression: Experiments

 \subsection{VGG-16 on CIFAR-10}

 We next experiment with the VGG-16 architecture on CIFAR-10.
-Each image size is of size $32\times32$ on RGB scale.
-The VGG-16 convolutional layers architecture is the same as \cite{vgg2014very} and, after each convolutional layer, batch normalization layers are added.
+Each image size is of size $32\times32$ on the RGB scale.
+The VGG-16 convolutional layers architecture is the same as \cite{vgg2014very}, and after each convolutional layer, batch normalization layers are added.
 We use the same architecture and settings as described in \cite{li2016pruning}.
-The network is trained from scratch and achieves 6.51\% error rate.
-Filter pairs selection for the $\mathbf{R_i}$ is based on the FLOPs distribution on the $\mathcal{L}_i$ layer, as shown in Figure~\ref{fig:channel-flops}.
+The network is trained from scratch and achieves a 6.51\% error rate.
+Figure~\ref{fig:channel-flops} shows the layer-wise FLOPs distribution for the original and pruned model.

-Initially, $\mathbf{R_i}$ is proportional to the FLOPs on layer $\mathcal{L}_i$.
-However, we found that some layers are more important and therefore we cannot always select the $\mathbf{R_i}$'s based on the FLOPs.
-This can be easily observed in our approach (Fig~\ref{fig:main}), since if we continue pruning based on the FLOPs, we found that after some episodes, we are unable to recover the accuracy to be within the tolerance limit $\epsilon$.
-Then we roll-backed the last pruning iteration and started the individual layer-wise pruning.
-We pruned each layer sequentially from start to end until we could recover accuracy with the tolerance limit.
-If, in some layer $\mathcal{L}_i$, we were unable to recover within the tolerance, we stop further pruning within that layer.